RediSearch/RediSearch/docs/docs/Quick_Start.md

 ### Build from source

+To build and run RediSearch from the source code:

-1. Clone the git repository (make sure you include the `--recursive` option to properly clone submodules):
+1. Clone the [RediSearch repository](https://github.com/RediSearch/RediSearch) (make sure you include the `--recursive` option to properly clone submodules):

     ```sh
     $ git clone --recursive https://github.com/RediSearch/RediSearch.git